By: Team W12-2 Since: Aug 2018 Licence: MIT

 Alternative 1 (current choice): Create a copy of the timetable to change and then create a new

-to change with the changed timetable and replacing theperson
+Personwith the same identity fields as thepersonto change with the changed timetable and replacing thepersonto change with this newPerson.-

 Pros: Prevents a bugs caused by user inputting the same change to a time slot twice in the same input which results in the application stating that no time slot was changed even though a time slot is changed.